jndiogo/sibila/docs/models/local_model.md

 ---

 Sibila uses llama.cpp to run local models, which are ordinary files in the GGUF format.
-You can download local models from places like the [HuggingFace model hub](https://huggingface.co/models).
+You can download local models from places like the [Hugging Face model hub](https://huggingface.co/models).

 Most current 7B quantized models are very capable for common data extraction tasks (and getting better all the time).
 We'll see how to find and setup local models for use with Sibila.
 If you only plan to use OpenAI remote models, you can skip this section.